Hollow667/PassHemorrhage/README.md

 ```
 for a more detailed installation docs go to [_Install AMD ROCm_](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html)

-If you are on CUDA GPU:
+If you are on CUDA GPU,
 Run the following in your terminal :
 ```
 pip3 install tensorflow-gpu